osvita-io/web-remarks/README.md

 ```
 # Write a Hello, World Program in C: 0/100
-  * Wrote a working program
+  * The code submitted compiles and runs
   * Remembered a terminating line-break
 ```